 Skirt Steak with Pinot Noir Sundried Tomato Mushroom Sauce

 It is no secret having steak for dinner one would think you must break out a big red wine.
 However, did you know leaner cuts that don’t have a lot of fat in them, like tenderloin, filet mignon or skirt steak, pair quite well with a lighter red - such as Pinot Noir?
 We put Chef Jim May to the challenge of proving this and he did not disappoint!
 Giving a nod to the winery’s home at Timber Crest Farms where owners Ruth & Ronald Waltenspiel are considered pioneers in the American production of sun-dried tomatoes, Jim added sun-dried tomatoes to the sauce and WOW!
-Paired with tasting room favorite 2015 Peters Vineyard Pinot Noir, this is one dish that will not disappoint!
+Paired with one of the tasting room staff's favorites, Peters Vineyard Pinot Noir, this is one dish that will not disappoint!

 3 lb skirt steak